jetstream-cloud/js2docs/docs/faq/gpu.md

 In the meantime, please only use stop or shelve with GPU instances.

-### I don't have GPU instances available to me when I go to launch an image
+### I don't have GPU instances available to me when I go to launch an instance

 Jetstream2 consists of [four distinct resources](../general/resources.md).
 You must explictly have access to the Jetstream2-GPU resource to access GPUs.
 Having access to Jetstream2 (CPU) does not give you access to GPUs.
 We also highly encourage you familiarize yourself with the [VM instance sizes/flavors](../general/vmsizes.md) and note the difference in burn rate (SU cost per hour).